1997 National League Division Series: Game 3

 In Game 3, the Giants looked to Wilson Álvarez to keep them alive.
 Opposing him would be Alex Fernandez, hoping to close out the series.
 The game was scoreless until the bottom of the fourth, when Jeff Kent hit a home run with one out to make it 1–0 Giants.
-Later, however, the Marlins would put the series away when Devon White hit a stunning grand slam into the left field bleachers in the top of the sixth.
+Later, however, the Marlins would put the series away when switch-hitting Devon White hit a stunning grand slam into the left field bleachers in the top of the sixth, which was just his second home run hit while right-handed on the season.
 Kent would hit another home run in the bottom half, but two RBI doubles by Charles Johnson and Craig Counsell put any hopes of a Giants comeback out of reach.
 Robb Nen got Damon Berryhill to ground out to end the series.
 In response to their team being swept, Giants fans littered the field with garbage as the Marlins players celebrated.
-This was the final MLB playoff game at Candlestick Park.
+This was the final MLB playoff game at Candlestick Park, as the team moved to Pacific Bell Park after the 1999 season.
 Until 2016, this was the last time the Giants lost a postseason series at home.
-In their next 7 appearances, including the wildcard tiebreaker in 1998, they either lost the series on the road or won the World Series until finally losing at home in the 2016 NLDS.
-As of the 2016 season, this series is the last time the Giants were swept in the postseason.
+In their next six appearances in the postseason, they either lost the series on the road or won the World Series until finally losing at home in the 2016 NLDS.
+As of the 2024 season, this series is the last time the Giants were swept in the postseason.